 We currently have hundreds of Canadian practices using SimplePractice to streamline their workflows and run their businesses more efficiently.
 If you’re a practice owner located in Canada, this guide can help you assess whether SimplePractice will work for your needs.

-Here are the answers to several frequently asked questions about using SimplePractice from Canada:
+Below, you'll find answers to several commonly asked questions about using SimplePractice from Canada:

 - Can I create a new SimplePractice account from Canada?